andres-erbsen/dename-writeup/dename.md

 the security domain.
 For this reason, security-critical applications try to work around the need for a directory service; for example, `ssh`, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
 This approach is tedious and prone to human error, especially if the users are not online at the same time[@Johnny1999] [@Johnny2008][@arsTechnicaGGreenwaldPGP].
-Recently, better ways to maintain a user directory have been discovered, such as [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin.
-However, all of those rely on economic feedback loops for security, and the cost is passed on to the users.
-We present `dename` -- an efficient distributed user directory service that works under the assumption that at least one of the servers is secure. \endabstract
+While better ways to maintain an user directory exist (for example [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin), the security guarantee they provide is still much weaker than what is achieved through careful manual key exchange.
+We present `dename` -- an efficient distributed user directory that works under the assumption that at least one of the servers is secure. \endabstract

 \section*{Overview}